When to Call a Tax Attorney Instead of an Accountant

 Updated on August 9, 2022

 Tax issues should be remedied sooner than later.
 But by the time one woman came to see tax attorney Yvonne R. Cort, her hasty solution had backfired. “[The woman and her husband] hadn’t filed yet, and she kept pestering her husband to find out what his income was,” says Cort, who focuses on tax controversy matters at Capell Barnett Matalon & Schoenfeld in Jericho.
 “She didn’t get an answer and filed a joint return [without] the husband’s income, hoping to claim innocent spouse relief.”

 Between the missing earnings and knowingly filing an incorrect return, the wife inadvertently put herself on the hook for the tax, interest and penalties associated with the spouse’s late payment, says Cort, who would have suggested a married-filing-separately status to avoid the repercussions.

-For tax-related matters like this, the first instinct is often to call an accountant.
+For tax-related matters like this, the first instinct is often to call an certified public accountant (CPA) or tax professional.
 However, their expertise may be limited.